-VBA, which stands for Visual Basic for Applications, is a programming language developed by Microsoft - you know, the company that's run by the richest man in the world.
-Excel, along with the other members of Microsoft Office 2007, includes the VBA language (at no extra charge).
+VBA, which stands for Visual Basic for Applications, is a programming language developed by Microsoft - you know, the company that tries to get you to buy a new version of Windows every few years.
+Excel, along with the other members of Microsoft Office, includes the VBA language (at no extra charge).
 In a nutshell, VBA is the tool that people like you and me use to develop programs that control Excel.